 - details of referral to another practitioner

-- information on agencies that may be able to provide further advice or support, and
+- information on agencies that may be able to provide further advice or support

-- advice on spectacle wear, copied, with the patient’s consent, to other relevant professionals involved in their care and to staff at a college or day centre that the patient attends.
+- advice on wearing spectacles, copied, with the patient’s consent, to other relevant professionals involved in their care and to staff at a college or day centre that the patient attends.